mpieva/mapAD/Readme.md

 ## Performance/ Hardware Requirements

 First tests suggest that index generation for the human reference genome (hg19) unfortunately eats about 160GB of RAM (can certainly be improved by sampling the suffix array to k=32).
-As long as rust-bio does not have a working suffix array sampling implementation, whole-genome mapping is utopic.
-As of now, tests are performed on chr22.
+Overall, the performance is comparable to `bwa aln` using ancient parameters.
+However, as soon as sampled suffix arrays are implemented, the performance will likely decrease a bit.